 In the waning months of the Obama administration, the United States, alongside Russia, China, Germany, France, and the United Kingdom, negotiated the Joint Comprehensive Plan of Action (JCPOA).
 Although the EU served as moderator for and is a strong proponent of the Iran nuclear deal, Trump’s subsequent withdrawal in 2018 saw the divergence of EU and US policy.
 With the return of US sanctions, Iran lost faith in the deal.
 However, the Biden administration has begun a diplomatic rapprochement with Iran for the return to a nuclear deal.
 The latest talks in Vienna have offered a path forward, with both Iran and the US working through EU intermediaries to reset to their agreed JCPOA conditions.
-With officials noting that Iran is now only months, or perhaps even weeks, away from being able to produce a nuclear weapon, the stakes for foreign relations are higher than ever.
+Officials have noted that Iran is now only months, or perhaps even weeks, away from being able to produce a nuclear weapon.
+A recent suspected Israeli cyberattack on Iran’s Natanz nuclear facility has flared tempers at a time when the stakes for foreign relations are higher than ever.

 At this key time, our briefing will bring together experts and decision-makers from across the public-private divide for a frank and open discussion on the latest developments on Iran.